projectcontour/contour/site/content/getting-started/_index.md

 This guide shows how to install Contour in three different ways:
 - using Contour's example YAML
 - using the Helm chart for Contour
-- using the Contour gateway provisioner (beta)
+- using the Contour gateway provisioner

 It then shows how to deploy a sample workload and route traffic to it via Contour.